 The legal situation in the field of social security following the United Kingdom's withdrawal from the EU (Brexit).

-Following the United Kingdom's withdrawal from the EU, the CH-EU Agreement on the Free Movement of Persons (FMOPA) and Regulations (EC) Nos 883/2004 and 987/2009 on the coordination of social security systems will no longer apply between Switzerland and the United Kingdom.
+Following the United Kingdom's withdrawal from the EU, the CH-EU Agreement on the Free Movement of Persons (FMOPA) will no longer apply between Switzerland and the United Kingdom.

 Therefore, Switzerland and the United Kingdom have negotiated an agreement on citizens' rights including the protection of acquired rights in the field of social security.
 The Swiss government has approved this agreement on 19 December 2018.